SublimeLinter/SublimeLinter/docs/troubleshooting.rst

 Here are the most common reasons why a linter does not work:

-- The syntax is a variation (e.g. ``"html (django)"``) that isn't mapped to a known syntax (e.g. ``"html"``).
-The detected syntax is printed to the console in debug mode.
-  Also note that plugins should move to using the selector setting instead of the old syntaxes attribute.
-You can use the :ref:`selector` linter setting right now instead of the "syntax_map".

 - The linter binary or its dependencies are not installed.
   Be sure to install the linter as documented in the linter plugin's README.